-- 61. Within 45 days from the Effective Date, the Bank shall retain, at its expense, an independent certified accounting firm ("Firm") acceptable to the FDIC Regional Director and the CFPB Regional Director to determine compliance with the Restitution Plans.
-The Firm shall determine compliance in accordance with the attestation standards established by the American Institute of Certified Public Accountants for agreed-upon procedures for engagements. - 62.
-Prior to the engagement of the Firm, and no later than 30 days from the issuance of the Restitution Order, the Bank shall submit the name and qualifications of the Firm, together with the proposed engagement letter with the Firm and the proposed agreed-upon procedures, to the FDIC Regional Director and the CFPB Regional Director for non-objection. - 63.
-The engagement letter between the Bank and the Firm shall grant the FDIC and CFPB access to the Firm's staff, work-papers, and materials prepared in the course of the Firm's engagement and preparation of the reports required by the Restitution Order. - 64.
-To be acceptable to the FDIC Regional Director and the CFPB Regional Director, the Firm must be an objective and unaffiliated third party and, at a minimum, comply with the Code of Conduct of the appropriate State Board of Accountancy.
+- 49. Within 45 days from the Effective Date, the Bank shall retain, at its expense, an independent certified accounting firm ("Firm") acceptable to the CFPB Regional Director to determine compliance with the Restitution Plans.
+The Firm shall determine compliance in accordance with the attestation standards established by the American Institute of Certified Public Accountants for agreed-upon procedures for engagements. - 50.
+Prior to the engagement of the Firm, and no later than 30 days from the issuance of the Restitution Order, the Bank shall submit the name and qualifications of the Firm, together with the proposed engagement letter with the Firm and the proposed agreed-upon procedures, to the CFPB Regional Director for non-objection. - 51.
+The engagement letter between the Bank and the Firm shall grant the CFPB access to the Firm's staff, work-papers, and materials prepared in the course of the Firm's engagement and preparation of the reports required by the Restitution Order. - 52.
+To be acceptable to the CFPB Regional Director, the Firm must be an objective and unaffiliated third party and, at a minimum, comply with the Code of Conduct of the appropriate State Board of Accountancy.

-- 65. Within 15 days after submission of the Firm's name, the FDIC Regional Director and the CFPB Regional Director shall notify the Bank in writing of the FDIC's and CFPB's objection or non-objection thereto. - 66.
-The Firm shall submit the reports called for in paragraphs 67 to 75 to the FDIC Regional Director and the CFPB Regional Director for review, comment, and non-objection within 30 days after the Bank completed implementation of each restitution plan.
+- 53. Within 15 days after submission of the Firm's name, the CFPB Regional Director shall notify the Bank in writing of the CFPB's objection or non-objection thereto. - 54.
+The Firm shall submit the reports called for in paragraphs 55 to 61 to the CFPB Regional Director for review, comment, and non-objection within 30 days after the Bank completed implementation of each restitution plan.